venysssssssssss/AwsOverview/README.md

 ### 3.1.
 IAM: Users & Groups

 - IAM = Identity and Access Management, **Global service**.
-- **Root account** created by default, shouldn’t be used or shared.
+- **Root account** created by default, shouldn't be used or shared.
 - **Users** are people within your organization, and can be grouped.
 - **Groups** only contain users, not other groups.
-- Users don’t have to belong to a group, and user can belong to multiple groups.
+- Users don't have to belong to a group, and user can belong to multiple groups.

 ### 3.2.
 IAM: Permissions

 - **Users or Groups** can be assigned JSON documents called policies.
 - These policies define the **permissions** of the users.
-- In AWS you apply the **least privilege** principle: don’t give more permissions than a user needs.
+- In AWS you apply the **least privilege** principle: don't give more permissions than a user needs.

 ### 3.3.
 IAM: Policies Structure